Introductory Catalog: British and World Newspapers

 Nicely Illustrated Young Woman's Fashion Weekly

-N2-0240.
-THE YOUNG LADIES' JOURNAL, 1880 - 1886.
-[Complete issue of 14 pages, quarto size, published at London] This magazine is a wonderful epitome of the late Victorian world for young women, whose stirrings for equality with men rare beginning to profoundly affect the world's culture.
+This magazine is a wonderful epitome of the late Victorian world for young women, whose stirrings for equality with men rare beginning to profoundly affect the world's culture.
 There is weekly installment of a romance or adventure story, plus humor, anecdotes, advice, and so on.
 There is a nice cover illustration from the story of the week and a lovely doublepage centerfold woodcut in the best style of the latest fashions, accessories, and patterns of high-born young ladies.
 Fortunate purchase allows me to offer this excellent paper at a very special price.
 Fine . . .
 2.95

 Enter your order quantity here:

-N2-241.
+N5-241.
 [Guernesy].
 LE GAZETTE DE GUERNSEY, 1884 - 1886.
 [Complete issue of 4 pages, large folio size, published at Guernsey, Channel Islands] The French heritage of this Channel Island, long a part of Great Britain, is evident in this unusual newspaper published almost entirely in that language.
 A big broadsheet with a fine display Masthead of the island's arms and on bright fresh rag paper stock.
 Very fine . . .
-6.95
+8.95

 Please enter your order quantity here: